 Early yesterday morning, Charlie Louvin passed away.
 He made up half of the famous duo called The Louvin Brothers-his brother Ira was the other half.
 Charlie was 83 years old and had been suffering from pancreatic cancer.
 He was born in 1927-ten years before Pap.

 Charlie and his brother Ira were from the Sand Mountain area of Alabama, and their real name was Loudermilk.
 They changed their name to Louvin to make a more appealing name for their musical act.
-You can learn more about Charlie's history-and his earlier years as well by visiting his website The Official Charlie Louvin Website.
+You can learn more about Charlie’s history-and his earlier years by doing a quick google.

 Just last week I told you The Louvin Brothers were our heroes.
 In the earlier Blind Pig days-I shared with you how I did a project for my Appalachian Studies class in college on The Louvin Brothers.
 I also told you what happened when Pap and his brother went to Nasheville and talked with Charlie about making it big in the music world.